Most of what you hear about copywriting is a lie.

 - Blog posts – While blogging isn’t normally considered copywriting, any blog post intentionally used to influence a sale could be written by a copywriter (aka “content writer”).
-This is referred to as “middle of funnel” or “bottom of funnel” content.
+This is referred to as “middle of funnel” or “bottom of funnel” content writing.

 - Product descriptions – E-commerce and catalog companies frequently pay copywriters to come in and touch up their product descriptions